Help Save Lives, Stop Impaired Drivers

 The mission of the Trooper Kenton Iwaniec Memorial Foundation is to honor DUI victims, raise awareness about the seriousness of impaired driving, and encourage the community to have a positive influence in the reduction of impaired driving.
 As a 501(c)(3) non-profit organization, we provide Preliminary Breath Test Devices (PBTs) to the Pennsylvania State Police and other law enforcement agencies throughout the Commonwealth.

 Join us at Saint Vincent College for the eleventh annual TakeOff Race on Saturday, April 18, 2020.
 It is a day filled with educational activities for all ages.
 Even if you aren't a runner, come and spend the morning with us!

 Trooper Iwaniec loved hunting and the outdoors.
-The Foundation will hold its ninth annual sporting clay event this fall at the Nemacolin Shooting Academy.
+The Foundation will hold its ninth annual sporting clay event on September 19, 2020 at the Nemacolin Shooting Academy.
 Participants of all skill levels are welcome.